Finish Care and Cleaning

 To clean Unfinished Brass or Unfinished Brushed Brass, follow the instructions for Gunmetal Distressed.
 Occasionally revive and protect your faucet by applying, with a soft cloth, a wax suited to brass surfaces.

 Polished Brass PVD, Brushed Brass PVD, Onyx PVD®, Brushed Onyx PVD®, OR’osa PVD®, Brushed OR’osa PVD®

 PVD (Physical Vapor Deposition) is an innovative surface coating process which allows for a very high level of surface hardness, as well as unparalleled resistance to atmospheric agents and house detergents.

 PVD finishes are extremely solid and durable over time.
 The best way to keep these surfaces in their original condition is to wipe them dry with a soft cloth after each use.
-Scale deposits should be dissolved with a 50/50 solution of water and vinegar, rinsed with clean water and blotted dry with a soft cloth.
+Scale deposits should be dissolved with a 50/50 solution of white vinegar and water rinsed with clean water, and blotted dry with a soft cloth.
 Do not soak the product in the solution.
 As vinegar is a mild acid, prolonged contact with the finished surfaces could damage the finish coating.

 Under no circumstances use coarse cloths or cleaning agents containing bleach, hydrochloric, hydrofluoric, and/or phosphoric acid, or caustic agents.